-Pros: If you’re not used to heat, then October is a great time to visit the Caribbean.
+Pros: If you’re not wanting to deal with heat, then October is a great time to visit the Caribbean.
 While the humidity is always a factor, October see the start of a cooling trend in the weather.
 As well, while hurricanes can occur in October, the season is largely over so you don’t have to worry about them disrupting your trip as much.
 Finally, cruise prices also fall during this time of year, meaning you can book a solid deal without spending a bundle.

 Cons: It shouldn’t be a surprise that April and October are two months that we consider great times to sail.
 Like April, the biggest con is that it can be difficult for people with kids to travel without taking their children out of school for a few days.
 Apart from that, the month sees good weather and cheaper fares, and it’s before the harsh winter hits many places in the U.S. and Canada, disrupting air travel to the port or the weather in the port city.

 Pros: By the time November rolls around, people are starting to think of warmer weather, especially if you live in a cold area.
 Taking a trip during this month can lead you away from the cold and gray to the warm and blue.
 It’s also a great time to find cheap cruises, apart from trips that sail during the Thanksgiving holiday (which are more expensive).

 Cons: Scheduling around the Thanksgiving holiday can be tough, and if you have to fly to your cruise during the busiest travel time in the United States, it can mean dealing with long lines and delays at airports.
 Apart from that, November is a great time to book a cruise with cheap deals and nice weather in the Caribbean and The Bahamas.